qd-qd/sdk-tutorials/onboarding/chapter-4/3-section-3.md

 When you scaffold with Starport, things like key management, creating validators, and transferring tokens can be done through the CLI.

+### Atlas: Cosmos SDK module registry and node explorer

+[Atlas](https://atlas.cosmos.network/) implements a registry for modules.
+Developers can publish, update, and download Cosmos SDK modules with Atlas.
+It is a helpful tool for those who wish to get an overview of existing modules when developing their applications.

+Atlas also offers a [node explorer](https://atlas.cosmos.network/nodes) that lets you crawl through the nodes of a Tendermint-based network to discover its topology and the nodes' metadata.

 ## Further learning